Who we are

 My name is Carlos Azevedo.
 I am 51 years old and disabled after a catastrophic hemorrhagic stroke in 2019.
 I was a professional art photographer and an adventure rider who traveled around the world on my motorcycle.

-The first thing I remember after a brain surgery and 5 weeks in a coma is saying to the nurse I was grateful.
-If I were gone, it would be ok; I had no pain, lived a great life, loved and I’ve been loved.
-I was raised by an amazing lovely family, had a successful career, and the opportunity to visit more than 100 countries in my RTW travels.
+The first thing I remember after brain surgery and five weeks in a coma was saying to the nurse that I was grateful.
+If I were gone, it would be ok: I had no pain; I had loved and been loved; I had a successful career; visited more that 100 countries on my round the world travels.
+Yes, I had had a wonderful life, amidst a family full of love, and surrounded by great friends.

-But since I stayed on this side and had the opportunity for a life 2.0, I decided I'm going to make the most of it.
+But I stayed on this side, and therefore I had the opportunity for a life v2.0.
+And I decided that I was going to make the most of it.

-Welcome to Project Tamata, come along and join the crew in this journey.
-We will make detailed reports of all our progress in our Tāmata Chronicles, from technical adaptations to sea passage chronicles.
+Welcome to Project Tamata, come along and follow the crew in this journey.
+We will make detailed reports of all our progress in our Tāmata Chronicles, from technicaladaptations to sea passage reports.
 For an upcoming documentary, all aspects of the project will be filmed and photographed extensively.
 You can come with us and hopefully be inspired by this project.

 Finding our motivation usually starts by knowing what we really love, what brings us joy, being open to change, and taking consistant action.
 For me, ocean and traveling were always two big passions, so finding my drive was quite obvious.
 For others, it might be traveling by train, gardening, anything... really, anything you love to do is the right choice to get your motivation from.
 The most important thing is to keep going, keep moving, keep dreaming, everything we do can be a way to help us heal and recover ourselves. for me my it’s time for Project Tāmata, I’m going to restore myself while doing what a love, sail the world and hopefully inspire others to restore themselves in their own way.